About us

 We're looking for like minded site owners that share our ethos in conservation, we love rural sites that will provide relaxing and peaceful stays.
 Off grid isn't a problem and unlike nearly all other organisations, we don't require you live on site.
 You must provide drinking water and toilets.
 This can be bottled water and a compost loo if in a rural location.
 So whether you want to start you glamping site near your home with all the luxuries or further afield with a back to basics approach we can help.

 The amount of accommodation that we grant a licence for will depend on the size of your site and the facilities provided.
 Each site will be assessed on it’s individual merits.
+All people who stay at your must become members of our club (free to join).

 Suitable land/sites